Jim89/lsca_group/Assignment 2/BS1808_Group_Project_2_SO_Group11.md

 US              Highcal             0            0           0           0   13,000,000    5,000,000
 US              Relax               0            0           0           0            0   17,000,000

-The total cost for this new plan is USD1,372,432,000.
-The two plants who are serving their own regions in high quantities of chemicals are Germany and US, whereas the plants Brazil, Mexico and India are producing more evenly distributed quantities and serving at least two markets.
+The total cost for this plan is USD 1,329,314,000.
+Germany and US plants are serving their own regions, as shown by high quantities of Relax in the USA column and Highcal in the Germany column.
+Brazil, Mexico and India are producing more evenly distributed quantities and serving at least two markets.
+Japan is producing a very small quantity of Highcal for it's own market.

-BioPharma could have implemented production as shown above, at the cost of  USD1,337,340,000.
-The two plants serving their own regions in high quantities of chemicals are Germany and US, whereas the plants Brazil, Mexico and India are producing more evenly distributed quantities and serving at least two markets.

-The Japanese factory should have been idled because it was only producing 1mil units of Highcal for the local supply.
-The production of 1million units can be shifted to the plant in India, who is already producing units of Highcal for the Japanese market.
+The Japanese factory should have been idled if given the opportunity because it was only producing 1mil units of Highcal for the local supply.
+The production of 1million units can be shifted to the plant in India, which is already producing units of Highcal for the Japanese market.
 This allows BioPharma to save on fixed costs, even though it is not the optimal plan.
-If the Japanese fatory were to be idled, only the general plant fixed costs will be incurred and the cost of this new plan will be USD1,325,340,000.
+If the Japanese factory were to be idled, only the general plant fixed costs will be incurred and the cost of this new plan will be USD1,325,340,000.

 The results from the optimisation corroborates the serious consideration of shutting down the Japanese plant.

-# Looking ahead: Restructing the Global Supply Network
+# Looking ahead: Restructuring the Global Supply Network (closing down plants)

 ## Optimisation under options
 In restructuring its global supply network structure, BioPharma has to consider exchange rate fluctuations and the option of shutting down factories simultaneously.
 The options available to the network design team are:

 1. Keep global network with its current structure and capabilities.
-2. Limiting the capability of some plants to producing only one chemical, where a plant is limited to producing only one chemical and it saves 80% of the fixed costs associated with the chemical that is no longer produced.
+2. Limit the capability of some plants to produce only one chemical, where a plant is limited to producing only one chemical 80% of the fixed costs associated with the chemical no longer produced is saved.
-3. Closing down some plants, where closing down a plant eliminates all variable costs and saves 80% of annual fixed costs.
+3. Close down some plants, where closing down a plant eliminates all variable costs and saves 80% of annual fixed costs.

-Assuming that demand in 2010 is stable and will be the same as in 2009: the new objective function is as follows:
+Assuming that demand in 2010 is stable and will be the same as in 2009, the first line of the new objective function is as follows:

 minimise $(0.8B_0+0.2).F_{all,Brazil}+$
-$(0.8B_1+0.2).F_{Brazil,Highcal}+\sum_{k=1}^6 Q_{Highcal,Brazil,k}.(V_{Highcal,Brazil}+T_{Brazil,k}).( \textbf{1} +I_{Brazil,k})$
+$(0.8B_1+0.2).F_{Brazil,Highcal}+\sum_{k=1}^6 Q_{Highcal,Brazil,k}.(V_{Highcal,Brazil}+T_{Brazil,k}).(1 +I_{Brazil,k})$
-$+(0.8B_2+0.2).F_{Brazil,Relax}+\sum_{k=1}^6 Q_{Relax,Brazil,k}.(V_{Relax,Brazil}+T_{Brazil,k}).( \textbf{1} +I_{Brazil,k})$
+$+(0.8B_2+0.2).F_{Brazil,Relax}+\sum_{k=1}^6 Q_{Relax,Brazil,k}.(V_{Relax,Brazil}+T_{Brazil,k}).( 1 +I_{Brazil,k})$
+$+...$
 where

 * $B_0$ is the switch for closing or opening the entire Brazil factory
 * $B_1$ is the switch for controlling the fixed costs for Highcal
 * $B_2$ is the switch for controlling the fixed costs for Relax
+* $E_0, E_1, E_2$ are switches for Europe, etc.

 under the additional conditions of